isaqb-org/glossary/manuscript/30_appendix/2-about-the-authors.md

 ## Mahbouba Gharbi

-Mahbouba Gharbi is CIO of iTech Progress.
+Mahbouba Gharbi is CIO of iTech Progress, book author and conference speaker.

 {width=20%,float=inside}
 ![](images/42-backmatter/mahbouba-portrait.jpg)

+Since several years Mahbouba is president of the iSAQB.
+She lives in Mannheim with her family.

 {pagebreak}